Best Golf Rangefinder in 2021: In-Depth Buyer’s Guide

 Laser models emit an invisible wavelength of light and they’re often the top choice for most golfers.
 The rangefinder’s internal clock will time how long it will take for the reflected light to return to the device.
 This result is then converted to distance.
 These devices usually feature the traditional vertical handheld design; however, you can also find pistol-like models as well.

-With this type of rangefinder, you’ll have the ability to range any type of target to get the correct distance.
+With this type of golf range finder, you’ll have the ability to range any type of target to get the correct distance.
 Most models also boast an accuracy of one yard or less.
 They’re also very easy to use, all you have to do is line up the pin in the viewfinder’s crosshairs and pull the trigger.
-Additionally, they also offer a significantly longer battery life compared to GPS models.
+Additionally, most models have built-in rechargeable batteries and offer a significantly longer battery life compared to GPS models.

-When you’re shopping for a rangefinder, you’ll find models that come equipped with slope technology and others that don’t.
+When you’re shopping for the best rangefinder on the market, you’ll find models that come equipped with slope technology and others that don’t.
 In many cases, models that come with a slope feature are not considered tournament legal.
 Using a model that’s considered illegal can disqualify you from the tournament.

 Legal rangefinders will come with the most basic feature.
 The slope feature will measure the distance to the next hole, taking into account the slope of the terrain.
 This feature can be very helpful for players of all skill levels, but if the rangefinder you own has slope technology, you will not be able to use it during a tournament.